nervosnetwork/ckb/README.md

 ## About CKB

-CKB is the layer 1 of Nervos Network, a public blockchain with PoW, improved Nakamoto concensus, cell model and a new programming model for dApps.
+CKB is the layer 1 of Nervos Network, a public/permissionless blockchain.
+CKB uses [Proof of Work](https://en.wikipedia.org/wiki/Proof-of-work_system) and [improved Nakamoto concensus](https://medium.com/nervosnetwork/breaking-the-throughput-limit-of-nakamoto-consensus-ccdf65fe0832) to achieve maximized performance on average hardware and internet condition, without sacrificing decentralization and security which are the core value of blockchain.

+CKB supports scripting in any programming language with its own [CKB-VM](https://github.com/nervosnetwork/ckb-vm/), a virtual machine fully compatible with RISC-V ISA.
+CKB is a [General Verification Network](https://medium.com/nervosnetwork/https-medium-com-nervosnetwork-cell-model-7323fca57571), its programming model focuses on state verification, leaves state generation to layer 2 applications/protocols.

 [Nervos project](https://www.nervos.org) defines [a suite of scalable and interoperable blockchain protocols](https://github.com/nervosnetwork/rfcs) to create a self-evolving distributed economy, [CKB](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md) is among them.